Five-Ingredient Nutritional Yeast Salad Dressing (Vegan, Paleo, Low Carb)

 Why Make Homemade Salad Dressings

 The inspiration for this dressing came from Oh She Glows, a fabulous vegetarian blog.
-We made her Adzuki Bean Quinoa Tabbouleh, grabbed her dressing and made it our own.
+I made this Adzuki Bean Quinoa Tabbouleh, loved the dressing on it and decided to make my own version of it.

 We use this not only as a salad dressing but to top all kinds of things.

-Ways to Use This Easy 5 Ingredient Salad Dressing
+Ways to Use This Easy Nutritional Yeast Salad Dressing

 • on top of beans and rice for a jazzed up last minute meal